 - Subscription programs

 - Rewards and gifts

 As a world leader in eCommerce, Amazon’s business model is one every eCommerce brand can learn a thing or two from.
 Around 68% of the eCommerce giant’s customers have subscribed to Amazon Prime.

 The success of Amazon’s loyalty program is evident in the numbers: on average, Prime members spend about 2.5x more than regular customers, and that’s on top of the $120 annual subscription fee.
 A Prime subscription comes with many perks, including access to entertaining content and access to free two-day shipping.
 These delivery benefits prompt customers to get the most out of their subscription, encouraging them to spend more.

 Paid loyalty programs provide you with another direct source of revenue from subscriptions.
-Moreover, they help brands identify their most serious customers and encourage repeat spends.
+Moreover, they help brands identify their most serious customers and encourage repeat spending.
 So if you’re looking to prove your loyalty program, take a page out of Amazon’s book and offer perks that consumers just can’t resist.

 A study revealed that customers are willing to pay premiums in exchange for a more personalized experience.
 Sending customers personalized recommendations and custom content builds more meaningful relationships with them and encourages repeat purchases, too.

 While email is a go-to channel for sending important information, many eCommerce brands are also incorporating text messaging into their marketing strategy.
 SMS messages boast some of the highest open rates of any communication platform and are a more personal medium of interaction.